josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🪞_there_is_no_correct_way_to_be_a_queen.md

 ---

-## 🧠 VIII.
-The Public Wants Resolution That Cannot Exist
+## 🧠 The Public Wants Resolution That Cannot Exist

 Modern public discourse often attempts to identify:
 > the “correct” form of femininity.